vexx-sm/TF2-Mixes/README.md

 - `!captain` or `!cap` - Become or get dropped as a team captain
 - `!draft` or `!pick` - Open the draft menu to pick players (only works for current captain during their turn)
 - `!draft player123` or `!pick player123` - Directly pick a player by name (only works for current captain during their turn, partial names work too)
+- `!remove` - Remove a player from your team (captains only, counts as a turn)
+- `!restart` or `!redraft` - Start a vote to restart the current draft (30% of players required)
+- `!helpmix` or `!help` - Show help menu with all available commands
 - `!votemix` or `!cancel` - Start a vote to cancel the current mix (2-minute global cooldown between votes)
 - ~~`!mix` - Start a new mix (if no mix is in progress)~~